Anthial/katacodatest/buildbot-setup/step7.md

 The first step however, is to shut down BuildBot.
 This can be done in many ways, but the command `docker-compose down`{{execute HOST1}} done inside of the simple folder should start a graceful shutdown.
 However, as you might be able to tell, trying to do so in the same terminal window where BuildBot is running will not work.
 Luckily the shortcut `CTRL + C` will if used once inside of the terminal window
-(by clicking the terminal) to initiate a graceful shutdown.
+(by clicking the terminal where BuildBot is running) to initiate a graceful shutdown.

 Once you've shut down BuildBot please proceed to the next step.